regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 amplify push
 ```

-With `amplify push` we can provision our local backend configuration resources.
+With `amplify push` we can provide our local backend configuration resources.
 There is also a `amplify publish` command which invokes `amplify push` plus additional publish static assets to Amazon S3 and Amazon Cloudfront {.tip}

 ## 4. Build your first AWS Lambda function with Amplify